 Of the many beautiful things to do in Hanover, this one tops the list for nature lovers.
 A tour of the Eilienriede Forest that spans more than 1,600 acres!
 It’s a municipal forest that’s a sight to behold no matter the season and offers ample recreation space.

-Impressively, this is among the most extensive forests in Europe that are smack in the middle of the city.
+Impressively, this is among the most extensive forests in Europe that are smack in the middle of the city center.
 The good news is you can enjoy all the flora and fauna everywhere.

 Nothing beats the fun times you can have here alone or with other people tagging.
 Even sunbathing is an option in the many open spaces, as it’s safe for all.
 So don’t miss out as you wonder what to do in Hanover this summer.

 15. Broyhan Haus

 Address: Kramerstraße 24, 30159 Hannover, Germany

 Have you ever heard of the traditional roulade popular in Germany?
 If not, ensure you visit Broyhan Haus, a historic Hanover tavern, for some.
 It’s filled with vast meat, bacon, onions, and pickles.
 But don’t worry if you are vegan because there’s plenty on offer.
 Eating here and enjoying German beer are among the top things in Hanover for many guests.

 Nestled within an architectural marvel, the Sprengel Museum is a treasure trove of some of Germany’s finest modern art collections.
 Since its establishment in 1979, the museum has been a lively canvas for artists and art enthusiasts.
 It’s a place where public and private collections merge, offering a rich tapestry of artistic expression.